 The results were generally strong, and three of the seven products handled 100 per cent of the public threats effectively.
-The other four products missed just one or two threats.
+The other four products missed just one threat each.
 Targeted attacks were handled quite well.
-However, only products from Kaspersky, Sophos and Microsoft were 100% effective.
-McAfee, ESET and Emsisoft products stopped all but one attacks, while Webroot's missed four.
+However, only products from ESET, Kaspersky, Sophos and Microsoft were 100% effective.
+Trellix and Emsisoft products missed five attacks, while Webroot's missed 12.

 The products handled the legitimate applications very well.
 They were accurate in the majority of cases and only two made any mistakes.

-Emsisoft's product asked the user to decide if one application should be allowed or blocked, but made no recommendation itself.
-McAfee's product made the decision itself automatically, and blocked one legitimate application.
+Emsisoft's product blocked one application without offering an option to allow it.
+ESET's product offered the choice to allow or block one application, but made no recommendation as to which choice was the recommended.

-The leading products from Kaspersky, Sophos, Microsoft, ESET, McAfee, Emsisoft and Webroot all win AAA awards.
+The leading products from Kaspersky, Microsoft, Sophos, ESET, Trellix and Emsisoft win AAA awards.